-73. Additional housekeeping measures will be taken to minimise pollution risk during periods of extreme weather (i.e. flooding) by including the following:

-Staff toolbox talks on pollution prevention and spill procedures.

-The Principal Contractor will be required to sign up to the Environment Agency's flood warning service and the Met Office severe weather warning service.

-Fuels, oils and chemicals will be surrounded by an impervious bund wall.
-The volume of the bunded compound shall be at least equivalent to the capacity of the largest tank plus 10% or 25% of the total volume.
+- Stockpiles will be covered, seeded or fenced to prevent wind whipping as appropriate; and - Adequate welfare facilities will be provided for all site staff and visitors. - Prior to any intrusive works, all existing service plans would be consulted and a comprehensive service line location survey carried out in order to ensure that existing services are not disrupted.
+This would include radio detection, ground penetration radar and vacuum excavation where necessary. - 66.
+Additional housekeeping measures will be taken to minimise pollution risk during periods of extreme weather (i.e. flooding) by including the following: - Staff toolbox talks on pollution prevention and spill procedures. - The Principal Contractor will be required to sign up to the Environment Agency's flood warning service. - Fuels, oils and chemicals will be surrounded by an impervious bund wall.
+The volume of the bunded compound shall be at least equivalent to the capacity of the tank or tanks plus 10%.
 This would constitute general site practice for the prevention of spills.
-In addition, the bunded installation will be installed in the remotest location possible at least risk from rising water and the walls will be of sufficient height and structural soundness to withstand any potential for flood water ingress.

-Debris or wastes will be safely contained, reducing the risk of large items entering the flood flow.

-Machinery will be stored or returned to areas of hard standing, remote from flood waters.

-74. Where working areas are adjacent to watercourses or cross Flood Zone 2 or 3 (see Appendix 2 Flood Plan for locations), the following measures will be implemented:

-Storage of construction materials and excavation arisings within Flood Zone 2 or Flood Zone 3 will be avoided where possible.

-Spoil storage bunds will be laid out with gaps at regular intervals to minimise potential impact on flood water movement.
-There will be no storage of spoil directly on watercourse banks.
-Spoil storage will be set back from watercourses by 10m to prevent excessive loading on the watercourse banks and to minimise the risk of stored material entering the watercourses.

-- 75. A Surface and Foul Water Drainage Management Plan has been developed to outline the requirements for surface water management and is included here as Appendix 1. - 76.
-Wherever practicable, appropriate planning and timing of works will be agreed with landowners and occupiers, subject to individual agreements.
+In addition, the bunded installation will be installed in the remotest location possible at least risk from rising water and the walls will be of sufficient height and structural soundness to withstand any potential for flood water ingress. - Debris or wastes will be safely contained, reducing the risk of large items entering the flood flow. - Machinery will be stored or returned to areas of hard standing, remote from flood waters. - As the Playford Corner Works are not located in either Flood Zone 2 or 3, no additional measures are considered necessary with respect to periods of extreme weather (i.e. flooding).
+A Surface Water and Foul Drainage Management Plan has been developed to outline the requirements for surface water management and is included here as Appendix 1 and a Flood Plan is included as Appendix 12. - Wherever practicable, appropriate planning and timing of works will be agreed with landowners and occupiers, subject to individual agreements.

-6.7.
+5.6.
 Site Induction